 Autonomous rerouting touches safety-critical operations.
 Key controls include:

-• Safety constraints enforcement: embedding hard constraints in the decision logic to prevent unsafe maneuvers or violations of driving regulations.
+- Safety constraints enforcement: embed hard constraints in the decision logic to prevent unsafe maneuvers or violations of driving regulations.

 Operationalization and modernization strategy

-Modernizing a freight network toward self-healing routing is a multi-phase effort that should emphasize incremental value, risk management, and governance alignment:
+Modernizing a freight network toward self-healing routing is a multi-phase effort that emphasizes incremental value, risk management, and governance alignment:

-• Phase 4 — Fully autonomous but auditable operations: enable safe autonomous rerouting with rigorous monitoring, explainability, and continuous improvement processes (MLOps-like lifecycle for decision policies).
+- Phase 4 — Fully autonomous but auditable operations: enable safe autonomous rerouting with rigorous monitoring, explainability, and continuous improvement processes.

 Beyond the immediate technical implementation, the long-term value of self-healing road freight rests on how a company embeds this capability within its platform strategy, governance, and operating model.
-A strategic perspective comprises architecture evolution, organizational alignment, and ecosystem considerations that enable durable competitive advantage without sacrificing safety or compliance.
+A strategic perspective comprises architecture evolution, organizational alignment, and ecosystem considerations that enable durable competitive advantage while maintaining safety and compliance.

 Strategic architecture and modernization trajectory